fifikobayashi/Robin-Hood-Attack/README.md

 For educational purposes, here's a contract that executes:

-1. Executes a DAI/sUSD batch flashloan on Aave V2
+1. A DAI/sUSD batch flashloan on Aave V2
 2. Uses DAI batch to short the SC security of Project X by buying up hack insurance from Cover Protocol
 3. Uses sUSD batch to 'interact' with Project X
 4. Repays the flash loan using gains from 'interacting' with Project X